 "We continue to review our advice in relation to the coronavirus.
 We thank you for your support and understanding."

-On Monday July 19th, the Government eased legally-required COVID restrictions across public spaces.
-However, due to the ongoing Covid-19 pandemic and in line with other healthcare settings, we will be keeping our infection prevention measures largely in place.
+Due to the ongoing risks of Covid-19 transmission, and in line with other healthcare settings, we are keeping our infection prevention measures largely in place at Barnsley Hospice.

-These measures are designed to prevent the spread of the virus among hospice staff, volunteers, patients, families and the wider community.
+These measures are designed to prevent the spread of the virus among hospice staff, volunteers, patients and families.

 At the same time, we are committed to providing specialist compassionate care and supporting families to spend time with loved ones in a safe and supportive environment.

-Barnsley Hospice Chief Executive Julie Ferry said: “We’d like to thank all patients, families and supporters for their co-operation and understanding as we continue to maintain Covid-19 safety measures at this difficult time.
+Barnsley Hospice Chief Executive Julie Ferry said: “We’d like to thank all patients, families and supporters for their co-operation and understanding as we continue to maintain Covid-19 safety measures.
 Our priority is to protect the best interests of our patients to ensure their safety, comfort and care.
 Please see below and do get in touch with any queries at all.”

 Visiting patients in Barnsley Hospice

 All patients and families are being contacted directly to clarify how our Covid-19 procedures will continue to affect them.
 Here is an overview of on-going infection control measures:

 - All visitors are required to wear masks at all times in the hospice – further medical-grade PPE will also be supplied when entering our inpatient unit